sstelfox/stelfox.net/content/notes/linux_hardening.md

 This section of my documentation provides a quick overview of procedures to harden a system to make sure I never miss a step.

-This hardening guide started out as a summary and a few updates to the [NSA RedHat 5 Operating System Security Guidelings][2].
+This hardening guide started out as a summary and a few updates to the NSA RedHat 5 Operating System Security Guidelines.
 Since then it has grown to include a lot of services that were not mentioned anywhere in there, and a few best practices that I've developed myself over the years of managing Linux boxes.

-I've started including information from [National Vulnerability Database (NVD) National Checklist Program Repository][3] hosted by NIST.
-They aggregate some useful information from a few sites including the [Center for Internet Security (CIS) Security Benchmarks][4].
-One more site I've got some information from is the [SANS Information Security Reading Room][5].
+I've started including information from [National Vulnerability Database (NVD) National Checklist Program Repository][2] hosted by NIST.
+They aggregate some useful information from a few sites including the [Center for Internet Security (CIS) Security Benchmarks][3].
+One more site I've got some information from is the [SANS Information Security White Papers][4].

 These have all been listed here to give them some credit towards the following security guidelines.
 If you doubt anything I've mentioned here I'd recommend